JohnCallinan/CPE-322/README.md

 # CPE-322
 ## John Callinan
 **Hello, this is my repo for _Design 6_**
 >Strive for perfection in everything you do.
-Take the best that exists and make it better - Sir Henery
+Take the best that exists and make it better.
+When it does not exist, design it. - Sir Henery
 ---
 ### My Favorite Board Games in Order
 1. [John Company](https://wehrlegig.com/products/john-company-second-edition) by Cole Wehrle